Home/Problems/CMO Cannot Install AI

 What does the install cost?

 $15K-$50K for a typical first-workflow install plus ongoing maintenance at $1K-$5K/month.
-The Stan Consulting AI Visibility BUILD is the structural install at $4,500.
+Stan Consulting scopes external AI visibility separately after the marketing audit.

 Can the CMO supervise the installer?

 Yes.
 The CMO provides direction and review.
-The installer reports to the CMO on the install.
+The installer numbers to the CMO on the install.
 The arrangement is similar to a CMO supervising an agency on execution work.

 What this page should make easier to decide.

-Use this page on Your Fractional CMO Cannot Install AI Into Your Operation. to decide whether the next move is proof review, a matching service route, or the written diagnostic.
+Use this page on Your Fractional CMO Cannot Install AI Into Your Operation. to decide whether the next move is proof review, a matching service route, or the written marketing audit.

 Problem